-De Luxe Banquet Hall is back with Round 2 of our favorite wedding movies of all time!
+De Luxe Banquet Hall is back with Part 2 of our favorite wedding movies of all time!
 If planning your own wedding has you feeling anxious or stressed, take a break to watch one of these great films.
-We promise, you’ll forget your concerns in no time!
+We promise you’ll forget your concerns in no time!
+You can find Part 1 here.

 The Wedding Singer.
 Arguably one of Adam Sandler’s best efforts, this 1998 comedy follows an 1980’s-era wedding sing, Robbie, as he befriends and eventually falls for Julia (Barrymore), the future bride of another man.
 Packed with quotable lines and laugh-out-loud physical comedy (a Sandler trademark), this movie might dissuade you from hiring a wedding singer but will make you believe in the power of love.